bet222o/betsycraft/content/projects/craft-consulting.md

   Community Advisory Board lead for the statewide fentanyl education public awareness campaign ($4M project; mandated by HB22-1326).
-- **Arapahoe County Public Health** — Contract to elevate the voices of participants who use drugs and build capacity for the ACPH Syringe Access Program.
+- **Arapahoe County Public Health** — Contract to elevate the voices of participants who use drugs and increase capacity for the ACPH Syringe Access Program.
-- **University of Colorado Anschutz Medical Campus** — Community Engagement Consultant and Co-PI on multiple grants exploring mental health and substance use needs among people in jail and on probation in the Denver metro.
+- **University of Colorado Anschutz Medical Campus** — Community Engagement Consultant and Co-PI on multiple grants exploring mental health and substance use needs among people in jail and on probation in the Denver metro region.
-- **State of Colorado / Behavioral Health Administration** — Consultant on a study assessing the health and criminal legal impacts of making fentanyl possession a felony.
+- **State of Colorado / Behavioral Health Administration** — Consultant on a research study assessing the health and criminal legal impacts of increased criminal legal penalties associated with HB22-1326 and the   felonization of fentanyl.

-### Engage Craft Consulting
+### Engage Creative Resistance

-If you're a public health agency, research team, foundation, or coalition looking for a partner who centers people who use drugs in your work, I'd love to hear about what you're building.
+If you’re part of a public health agency, research team, coalition, mutual aid group, or community-rooted organization working to elevate impacted voices and build systems rooted in care, I’d love to hear what you’re building.

 [Get in touch →](/#contact)